The Bankrate promise

 Best for: Lawyers with low incomes or those who work in high-need areas.

-For example, at Boston College Law School, the annual awards have ranged from $500 up to $6,000 in recent years.
-First-time applicants who attended the school in the last five years must earn less than $75,000 and work in a public-interest career to be eligible.
-Applicants can continue receiving an award in subsequent years, but only until their incomes reach $100,000.
+For example, at Boston College Law School, the annual awards have ranged from $500 up to $10,000 in recent years.
+First-time applicants who attended the school in the last two years must earn less than $100,000 and work in a public-interest career to be eligible.
+Applicants can continue receiving an award for up to 10 years after their graduate date or until their incomes reach $150,000.

 Department of Justice Attorney Student Loan Repayment Program